chetanbg1/cbg-microservice/README.md

 Thymeleaf
     java-based server-side templating engine used in java web applications to render dynamic web pages.

-IOC inversion of control
-    inverting the control of creating objects using new keyword to container or framework

 Spring bean life-cycle
     Bean - simple plain java object